-Zhongmin is a Reader in Economics.
+Zhongmin is a Reader/Associate Professor in Economics.
 His research areas are labour economics, China economy and its labour market, and applied econometrics.
-Zhongmin has contributed to NTU for both RAE 2008 and REF 2014.
-For REF 2020, so far Zhongmin has published two papers in ABS 3* journals and two papers in ABS 2* journals.
-Zhongmin is working towards the new criteria.
+He has contributed to NTU for both RAE 2008 and REF 2014, and more likely for REF 2021.

-Currently Zhongmin supervises two DBA students and one PhD student, with three different supervision teams.
-Over last two years, two PhD students and one DBA student graduated under Zhongmin’s supervision.
-All these three students have received their Doctor degree and are working in their new posts.
+Currently Zhongmin supervises one DBA student and one PhD student, with two different supervision teams.
+Over last three years, two PhD students and two DBA student graduated under Zhongmin’s supervision.
+All these four students have received their Doctor degree and are working in their new posts.
 Three journal articles have been published jointly as the results of the supervision.

 Zhongmin received his PhD in Economics from the University of Southampton in 2001, and PGCHE from the University of Bradford in 2006.
 Zhongmin become a fellow of HEA in 2014.

 Before came to the UK, Zhongmin was Lecturer (1987 – 1992) and then Associate Professor (1992 – 1997) at Dongbei University of Finance and Economics.
 He received BSc from Jilin University in 1982, and MSc in Economics from Shanghai University of Finance and Economics in 1987.